sfkiwi/linked-list-typescript/README.md

 list.length // => 4
 ```

-Query the length of the list.
-An empty list will return 0.

 #### `LinkedList<T>#append(val: T, checkDuplicates: boolean = false): boolean`

+Append an item to the end of the list.
+The new item will replace the previous tail item
+and subsequent calls to [LinkedList<T>#head](#linkedlistthead-t) will now recall the new item.

 ```typescript
 let items: number[] = [4, 5, 6, 7];